Yeshan-Citenga/fast-track/README.md

 # fast-track
-This project is the implementation of the ant colony optimization algorithm (ACO), a probabilistic technique in computer science and operations research, for solving computational problems which can be reduced to finding good paths through graphs.
+This project is the implementation of the ant colony optimization algorithm (ACO), a probabilistic technique in computer science and operations research for solving computational problems which can be reduced to finding good paths through graphs.
+The project make use of heuristic mathematics in order to determine the shortest path from origin to desitnation, along a series of paths generated at random at the start of the algorithm.